How to Get Pregnant Fast: Tips for Trying to Conceive

 Chart your basal body temperature

 Charting your basal body temperature (BBT) is another way to find out when you’re ovulating.
 While your non-ovulating, normal temperature is 96 to 99 degrees Fahrenheit, your BBT changes throughout your cycle, and during ovulation it may be a half-degree higher.
 To track your BBT, take your temperature every morning before you get out of bed using a special BBT thermometer designed to measure temperature in tenths of degrees.
 Record your BBT on a chart for several months and look for a pattern to emerge.
 You can assume you’ve ovulated when you have a slightly higher BBT for three or more days.
 If you’re having trouble seeing a pattern or change in your BBT, you might want to try taking your BBT rectally or vaginally for more accurate results.
-Unfortunately, though, you don’t have much time to try to conceive by the time your BBT has risen; this method is more about getting to know your body and figuring out your overall pattern of fertility.
-When you figure out that monthly pattern, you can plan to have sex a few days before your BBT spikes.
+Unfortunately, though, you don’t have much time to try to conceive by the time your BBT has risen, the Mayo Clinic notes.
+This method is more about getting to know your body and figuring out your overall pattern of fertility.
+When you figure out that monthly pattern, you can plan to have sex a few days before your anticipated BBT spike.

 Don’t use lube